pespantelis/vue-typeahead/README.md

 > Useful if you want to add icon indicators (see the demo)

 ## License
-VueTypeahead is released under the MIT Licence.
+VueTypeahead is released under the MIT License.
 See the bundled LICENSE file for details.